Merlin Entertainments

-Merlin Entertainments Limited is a British entertainment company based at Poole in Dorset, England.
-It was listed on the London Stock Exchange until November 2019, when it was acquired by a consortium that includes Kirkbi A/S (the investment arm of the Christiansen family, which controls The Lego Group).
+Merlin Entertainments Limited is a global entertainment company based in London, England, which operates a number of theme park resorts and other visitor attractions.
+It was listed on the London Stock Exchange until November 2019.
+It was then privately acquired by the consortium Motion JVCO Ltd, which includes Kirkbi (the investment arm of the Kristiansen family that also controls the Lego Group and BrainPop).

 History

 In December 1998, Nick Varney, Andrew Carr and the senior management team of Vardon Attractions (Vardon plc) completed a management buyout of the company to form Merlin Entertainments Group Ltd., with the backing of the private equity firm Apax Partners.
 Apax sold the company in 2004 to another financial investor, Hermes Private Equity.

 In May 2005, the company was acquired from Hermes by a division of The Blackstone Group, which later started a major expansion.
-Over the years, Merlin acquired Gardaland, an Italian theme park, and The Tussauds Group.
-The company was first listed on the London Stock Exchange in 2013.
+Between 2005 and 2010, Merlin acquired the Legoland parks, Gardaland, The Tussauds Group, Cypress Gardens, and various attractions from Village Roadshow Theme Parks and Living and Leisure Australia.
+The company was first listed on the London Stock Exchange in 2013 but returned to private ownership in 2019.